ARMmbed/mbed-os-experimental-ble-services/doc/adr/0002-define-initial-testing-infrastructure.md

 The base of the test infrastructure should be created, it must be based on google test, be compiled with clang run in Circle CI.
-Maintainers should not merge PR with less than 80% code coverage.